Home Office publishes 2015 animal research figures

 While half of the studies were the creation of genetically altered animals not used in experimental procedures (2.06 million), other common uses included Basic Research (1.10 million procedures), Regulatory tests (0.56 million procedures) and Translational and Applied studies (0.40 million procedures).

-There has been a rise in the number of animal procedures over the past 10 years, however much of this is due to the rise in the creation and breeding of genetically altered animals – which now accounts of half of all procedures.
+There has been a rise in the number of animal procedures over the past 10 years, however much of this is due to the rise in the creation and breeding of genetically altered animals – which now account for half of all procedures.

 Looking at the severity assessments – a new requirement since 2014 – we can see that 6% of experimental procedures were considered severe (down from 8% in 2014) compared with 70% which were mild or below.
 For breeding of genetically altered animals, we can see that severe procedures accounted for 3% of studies, moderate accounted for 3% and 94% were mild or below.

-If we combine these charts we find that the following:
+If we combine these charts we find the following:

 - 3% - Non-recovery – Those where the entire procedure was carried out under general anaesthesia without recovery.